 What NOT to wear on Your Family Vacation.

-There are so many options for wardrobes and countless articles on how to pack – especially how to pack a LOT of things in a small suitcase.
-But…after seeing some really crazy photos and articles I think it is time to discuss what you should NOT wear on your family holiday!
+There are so many options for travel wardrobes and countless articles on how to pack the best travel wardrobe – especially how to pack a LOT of things in a small suitcase.
+But…after seeing some really crazy photos of travel outfits and articles I think it is time to discuss what you should NOT wear on your family holiday!

-*Future issues – Flip flops make you hang on with your toes which makes toes work extra hard – so hard that bunions and hammer toes and ouchy feet can be the long term result.
+Flip flops make you hang on with your toes which makes toes work extra hard – so hard that bunions and hammer toes and ouchy feet can be the long-term result.
 Repeated pounding of the heel can cause bone spurs.

 2) You should not wear pants with words across the behind.